MediaSavvy/MediaSavvy_Wiki/Wiki/Music.md

 ##### Cons:
 - You **HAVE** to log in with Spotify to search songs and listen to music.
-- A little hard to set-up
+- A little hard to set up

 Spotube is also another very good free music streaming app for Windows and Android!
 Spotube is Spotify but way **BETTER** than Spotify.
 You should definitely try this if you have a Spotify account!
-But, it's a little complicated to install if you do not know what you are doing, however there are detailed instructions on how to set up Spotube in the program.
+But, it's a little complicated to install if you do not know what you are doing, however, there are detailed instructions on how to set up Spotube in the program.